search icon

 Quotes That Don’t Fit

-Quotes are powerful, authoritative, and timeless.
+Quotes can be powerful, authoritative, and timeless.
 They can easily lift your personal statement to a higher level.
-But you need to know how to use them to their fullest potential.
-Or they may end up ruining your personal statement!
+But you need to know how to use them to their fullest potential, or they may end up ruining your personal statement!

 So if you want to use quotes, make sure they fit the context of your personal statement.
 You cannot drop in a random quote by Theodore Roosevelt with no connection to your story and how your experience relates to your determination to study the course.

 By now, you have substantial know-how on what not to put in a personal statement.
-But there’s more – facts with no context.
+But there’s more – facts and explanations that the admissions officer will already know.

 So steer clear of textbook-type explanations.
 Your personal statement is not a research paper!
 It’s a personal essay aimed at showing the reader why you should be admitted as their student.
-That’s why you need to nail your facts or histories in context by explaining how these helped you in your personal development.
+That’s why you need to get to grips with mentioning facts, histories, books or other subject-specific information briefly and in context by explaining how these helped you in your personal development.
 What realisations did you have that urged you to hone your skills?

 Don’t forget to tie your skills in with your course, writing why they’re essential for you to succeed in the field.